- Do you want to maintain control over how and when your account assets are invested?

 - Do you want to decide when to withdraw your money, and for which qualified costs it will be used?

 - Do you want to be free to change the designated beneficiary to another qualified family member?

 - Do you want to periodically change your investment strategy?

 If you answered "yes" to these questions, College SAVE could be a great college saving plan for you.

 Anyone with a Social Security number or taxpayer identification number can be a designated beneficiary; you can even designate yourself.
 There are no income limits to participate in College SAVE.

-The money you invest in College SAVE can be used to pay for any eligible higher educational institution in the United States and abroad − not just in North Dakota.
-That includes public and private 2- and 4-year colleges and universities, graduate schools, and technical and vocational schools.1 Eligible schools
+The money you invest in College SAVE can be used to pay for any eligible educational institution in the United States and abroad − not just in North Dakota.
+That includes public and private 2- and 4-year colleges and universities, graduate schools, and technical and vocational schools.1 Search for eligible educational institutions

 1An eligible institution is one that is eligible for federal financial aid programs.

 Ascensus Broker Dealer Services is the distributor of the North Dakota College SAVE plan, Learn more about Ascensus Broker Dealer Services, LLC on FINRA's BrokerCheck.

 For more information about North Dakota's College SAVE Plan (College SAVE), call 1-866-SAVE-529 (1-866-728-3529) or click here to obtain a Plan Disclosure Statement.
 Investment objectives, risks, charges, expenses, and other important information are included in the Plan Disclosure Statement; read and consider it carefully before investing.
 Ascensus Broker Dealer Services, LLC (ABD) is Distributor of the College Save.